kavita-p/sparks/README.md

 ## Code

 The meat of Sparks' code can be found in `src/interpreters`, which is responsible for taking vectors of dice and generating results from them.
 It uses a struct called `Rolls` to store dice, which can be found in `src/lib.rs`. `src/commands` is responsible for handling command input and returning replies.
+The code for the `flip` command is in `src/commands/flip.rs`, while `src/commands/misc.rs` contains the code for `buzz`, `flicker`, and `help`.

 ## Deploy
 I use an Alpine Linux container to build Sparks and deploy her on a VM running the same OS.
 Shout out to [this article](https://medium.com/@kasthor/cross-compiling-rust-from-macos-to-linux-using-podman-f654a49f2288) for teaching me how to do that.